 Before you are granted an HMO licence it is very likely that your local council will want to visit your property and check whether it is suitable for a number of households to live there.
 They will mainly check whether there is a fair amount of amenities available for the amount of people you want to let the property to, such as toilets, bathrooms and kitchen facilities.

 Your local authority will also look at you as a landlord and how you have previously conducted your business in order to make sure that you are capable of managing an HMO.
-It is very likely at this point they will ask you what plans you have in place in order to keep the property well maintained and up to regulation, so you should make sure you plan ahead for this before they visit!
+It is very likely at this point they will ask you what plans you have in place in order to keep the property well maintained and up to regulation, as required within your HMO landlord responsibilities, so you should make sure you plan ahead for this before they visit.

 What if I decide to stop renting my property as an HMO?

-Renting a property as an HMO can sometimes be quite stressful, as not only do you have to make sure the house is constantly maintained but also have to deal with issues such as tenant confrontation.
+Renting out a property as an HMO can sometimes be quite stressful, as not only is it your responsibility as a HMO landlord to make sure the house is constantly maintained, but also have to deal with issues such as tenant confrontation.
 If you decide you no longer want to rent your property out as an HMO you will have to wait until the Shorthold Tenancy Agreement ends for all those that occupy the property and make sure that you adhere to all legal proceedings when notifying your tenants that you no longer wish to let the property to them.